Category Archives: Developing Faith

 My Journey

 I confess, I participated in this “value achieving cycle” both knowingly and unknowingly.
-Throughout my youth, it was communicated to me what my parents and others in my circle of life valued.
-Most had to do with my: physical appearance; scholastic achievements in terms of grades and various honors, titles and positions; but also with whom I was associated.
+Throughout my youth, my worth was communicated to me by my parents and others in my circle of life.
+Most of these “valuations” had to do with my: physical appearance; scholastic achievements in terms of grades and various honors, titles and positions; and with whom I was associated.

 As a young professional, I pursued becoming a master teacher in order to define myself and increase my value. ( I have to say, that I loved my work and the students ).
 However, once I stepped on that wheel it was difficult to get off.

 During the first few years of my teaching profession, I learned about having a genuine relationship with God.
-I intellectually understood, but I was still running on that wheel of self – producing value.
+I intellectually understood the truths about God’s love for me, but I was still running on that wheel of self – producing value.
 I became a follower of Jesus, however I later realized that I still had that misunderstanding of my identity and value.
-I merely changed the arena in which I sought my own “self – generated value.”
+I merely changed the arena (from work to church) in which I sought my own “self – generated value.”

 But God is a loving Father, His reputation and honor does not stand or fall based on my achievements.
 He has worked patiently with me through the years to reveal to me who I am “becoming in Him” since the day I said “Yes” to the salvation Jesus offered.